nyx-project/vyhub-documentation/docs/guide/property.md

 You can add custom properties via the API if you want.

 There is also an advanced feature which allows to add negative (`granted` set to `false`) properties.
 A negative property from one group overwrites a positive property from another group and results in the user not having the property.

+It is also possible to apply a value to a property.